Skip to content

 Copy targets

-Tier 1 jobs normally copy to B2.
-Jobs with nas_copy: true also copy to Whrrr NFS cold storage.
-A failed copy should make the systemd backup unit non-success because copy operations run as ExecStartPost.
+Primary restic repos live on Whrrr NFS (/mnt/infra-backups/homelab-restic).
+Tier-1 (and explicit offsite: true) jobs also copy to B2.
+A failed B2 copy should make the systemd backup unit non-success because copy operations run as ExecStartPost.

 Check B2: